michaldziuba03/purly/docs/stripe.md

 # Stripe
-We use Stripe to handle payments and metered subscriptions.
+We use Stripe to handle payments for subscriptions.

 ## Configuration